July 2, 2104

 "Yes.
 Now what did you say?"

 "It seems to me, that a private conversation between two individuals is just that," Holmes rolled onto his back, pushing up his sleeve, reaching for the syringe all the while, "private.
 Surely you don't divulge to others what is said in confidence.
-Do be so kind as to hand over that vile in your hand."
+Do be so kind as to hand over that vial in your hand."

 A rather arrested expression arose in her face.
 "Holmes, no!
 You can't keep doing this, not again."